dustinmcafee/dongadeuce/MISSING_FEATURES.md

 - View game log/history of all actions
 - Send chat messages to other players
 - See die roll results in game log
+- Play network games with full feature parity to hotseat mode

 ### Cannot Do
 - Auto-calculate commander tax (must track manually)
-- Play over network with remote players
 - Use keyboard shortcuts
 - Save/load games
 - Access settings menu